Did you lose a loved one due to someone else’s negligence or a wrongful act? If so, know that you could potentially seek justice on their behalf.

 What Types of Damages May NOT Be Recovered in a Survival Action?

-A survival action can only compensate a decedent’s estate for the economic losses the decedent suffered prior to their death.
+A survival action can only compensate a decedent’s estate for the economic losses they suffered before their death.
 While the money from a survival action can be substantial, there are certain things that the deceased’s estate cannot seek compensation for, such as:

 What Evidence Can Be Submitted to Prove Damages in a Survival Action?